ZhengxuWangAndy/Knowledge-Based-Chatbot/README.md

 2. Using Neo4j as graphDB, BERT-based NER model to extract triplet from dataset(same as chatbot trainning data) create a knowledge graph for explain the chatbot's results.

-# The model results are in the paper, and the data is in the google direve link in the paper。
+# The model results are in the paper, and the data is in the google direve link in the paper(pdf).